georgia & armenia

 When: August 2012

-What: Stalin Museum, Stalin’s Death Mask, Freedom Bridge, Kura River Cable Car, Soviet Architecture, Hiking, Visiting Armenian Nomads, Mount Aragatsotn, Tbilisi Clock Tower, Hilltop Armenian Monasteries.
+What: Stalin Museum, Stalin’s Death Mask, Freedom Bridge, Kura River Cable Car, Hiking the rugged Kasakh Gorge, Visiting Armenian Nomads, Mount Aragats - the highest mountain in Armenia, Tbilisi Clock Tower, Bank of Georgia 'Chips' building, Hilltop monasteries of Armenia, Cascades Monument, Yerevan Opera House, Armenian Alphabet Monument, Lake Kari, Mather Armenia statue, Stalin Palace architecture.

 How: International flights, Hostel transfer, Walking, Taxi, Cable Car, Marashutka.

-Illnesses or mishaps: Being taken prisoner by a Georgian street child who took to linking her arms around my legs and refused to let go.
+Illnesses or mishaps: Being taken prisoner by a Georgian street child who took to linking her arms around my legs and refused to let go; struggling to arrange any form of transport for our return journey from Armenia back to Georgia - we were very nearly stranded in the Armenian capital and close to missing our flight.

-Georgia and Armenia reside on the borderline of western Asia and the extremities of eastern Europe.
-Small countries and two of three tightly-packed neighbours making up the trio of the Caucasus countries along with Azerbaijan.
-Azerbaijan's visa requirements proved to be too complex and expensive and thus the third of the Caucasus countries was relegated to, perhaps, a visit in the future.
-Ironic, considering our flight to Tbilisi from London travelled via Baku - the capital of Azerbaijan.
-We were not allowed to leave the plane at Baku but, on the return leg of the journey, I had the very lucky experience of seeing Baku's city skyline with its Flame skyscrapers and TV Tower.
-I first got a taste of Azerbaijan, like most people in Europe I would imagine, from this year's Eurovision, hosted from Baku's newly-built Crystal Hall.
-I can't claim to have been to Azerbaijan, and it's a shame we couldn't include it in our trip around this Europe/Asia crossroads experience, but I did get to see a rather spectacular sight - albeit from seat 16E of the aircraft.
+Georgia and Armenia reside on the border of Western Asia and Eastern Europe and are two of the three countries making up the Caucasus along with Azerbaijan.
+Azerbaijan's visa requirements proved to be too complex and expensive for us meaning that Azerbaijan was relegated to, perhaps, a visit in the future.
+This is somewhat ironic considering our flight from London to Tbilisi stopped in the Azeri capital Baku.
+We were not allowed to disembark the plane at Baku but, on the return leg of the journey, I did have the very lucky experience of seeing Baku's city skyline with its Flame skyscrapers and Television Tower.
+I can't claim to have been to Azerbaijan, and it's a shame we couldn't include it in our trip, but I did get to see a rather spectacular sight - albeit from seat 16E of the aircraft.